markv58/UDI-Push/README.md

 # Push

+#### NOTICE:

+If you have duplicate nodes after an upgrade, delete all of the nodes except the Controller node then restart the nodeserver.
+Don't delete anything from the config page.
+Restart the nodeserver.

 Using your Pushover account you can send notifications from a program without needing a network resource.

 This great for sending short pre-programed messages about your things, like doors, windows, leaks, alarms, lights, motion, low batteries, etc, etc.